English pointers are graceful, elegant and can run for hours.

 To start with, English pointers were used to locate hare for greyhounds to chase, before being drafted in to seek out game on shoots.
 Their combination of remarkable air-scenting abilities, steadiness on point (very important in the days of slow-loading flintlock guns, when game would need to be held for quite some time) and speed has won them sporting fans all over the world.
 Although they weren’t specifically bred to retrieve, with the right training they’ll take to it well, and they shine in field trials.

 One English pointer famously distinguished herself in very a different arena.
-Judy, who served as a Royal Navy ship’s mascot during the Second World War, was awarded the Dickin Medal in 1946 for boosting the morale of British troops after she ended up in a prisoner-of-war camp with them.
-She became the only dog to be officially recognised as a Prisoner of War, and was well-known for leaping to prisoners’ defence by hurling herself at the guards.
+Judy, who served as a Royal Navy ship’s mascot before and during the Second World War, was awarded the Dickin Medal in 1946 for saving the lives of British troops after she was stranded, torpedoed and incarcerated in a prisoner-of-war camp with them.